5 Ways to Protect Your Hearing and Live Fully

 Stop Smoking

-Take charge of your auditory health with strategic hearing tests based on age and hearing conditions:
+Take charge of your auditory health with regular hearing tests based on your age and hearing condition:

-- You are with Normal Hearing or under the age of 55 years old: We recommend a hearing test every three years to ensure that any changes in your hearing ability are monitored and addressed promptly.
+- Normal hearing or under 55 years old: Have a hearing test every three years to monitor changes early.

 -